The best day trips from San Diego

 In less than a few hours drive in any direction, soak up eclectic beach vibes, small town appeal, and trade tequila for wine.

-As the region’s beach towns go, Oceanside is a bit on the disheveled side, yet it’s highly underrated and undeniably cool.
+As the region’s beach towns go, Oceanside is a bit disheveled, yet it’s highly underrated and undeniably cool.
 Soaking up its eclectic charms are a cinch when the coastal city is located only 40 miles north of San Diego.
-Local businesses fill Downtown, along Mission Avenue, and South Coast Highways – think thrift and resale shops, third-wave coffee, an international food scene as well as surf, skate and outdoor gear retailers.
+Local businesses fill downtown along Mission Avenue and South Coast Highways – think thrift and resale shops, third-wave coffee, an international food scene as well as surf, skate and outdoor gear retailers.

 In more recent years, the California Surf Museum dedicates itself to the popular sport, including an exhibit on adaptive surfing; an activity which makes wave-riding possible for people with different abilities.
 And for some of Oceanside’s best eats, target Coast Highway for Japanese omakase, where sushi meets an all-chef’s choice experience, Balinese-inspired cuisine meets natural wines, and craft beers pour from a former auto repair shop.

 Getting there: Take I-5 N from San Diego, or hop aboard Amtrak’s Pacific Surfliner from the Santa Fe Depot stop.

 Julian, a small town situated among the Laguna Mountains, lends itself to four distinct seasons.
 Yes, we’re talking fall leaves, and snowfall during winter months.